-Undocumented students who meet AB 540 eligibility criteria may apply for and receive state-funded financial aid such as: the California College Promise Grant, Cal Grant, Full-time Student Success Grant and Chafee Grant.
+Undocumented students who meet AB 540 eligibility criteria may apply for and receive state-funded financial aid such as: the California College Promise Grant, Cal Grant, Student Success Completion Grant.
 The CA DREAM Act application can be completed at https://dream.csac.ca.gov.
 The Norco College school code of 04176100 must be listed on the DREAM application for Student Financial Services to receive your application.